This post may contain affiliate links.

 Drinks

-We like to offer some kind of cocktail in addition to a few wine and beer selections and, of course, coffee.
+I recommend offering some kind of cocktail in addition to a few wine and beer selections and, of course, coffee.

 - The Pimm’s Cup is a classic low-abv cocktail fit for brunch and lunch.
 Top it with all kinds of garnishes to make it uber-festive.
 Plus, you can make this in a pitcher which means no one has to man the bar.

-- This Limoncello Martini is bright, citrusy and can be made low-abv—perfect for brunch!
+- This Limoncello Martini is bright, citrusy and can be made low-abv—perfect for brunch.
 Use that bottle of limoncello in this Limoncello Gin Basil Smash as well.